mobizt/Firebase-ESP-Client/README.md

 This library uses HTTP GET request with `text/event-stream` header to make [**HTTP streaming**](https://en.wikipedia.org/wiki/Server-sent_events) connection.

-As noted in [Breaking Changes from version 4](#breaking-changes-from-version-4), the `beginStream`, `beginStream`, `endStream`, `removeStreamCallback`, `beginMultiPathStream`, `setMultiPathStreamCallback`, and `removeMultiPathStreamCallback` were removed and replaced with `stream`, `setDataCallback`, `readStream` and `stopStream`.

-There are three modes to operate stream in this library i.e. with using `FirebaseData` (manually and using callback function) and without using `FirebaseData`.

-#### Operate stream manualy with `FirebaseData` object

-Calling the function `stream` by passing the pointer to globally defined `FirebaseData` object and path as parameters.

-Polling get stream's event data by calling `readStream` in `loop()`.

-Checking the available stream event data from `FirebaseData` that passed to `stream` by calling its member function `streamAvailable` then taking the data from it if event data is available.
+The Firebase's functions that involved the stream operations are `beginStream`, `beginMultiPathStream`, `setStreamCallback`, `setMultiPathStreamCallback` and/or `readStream`.

+Function `beginStream` is to subscribe to the data changes at a defined node.

+Function `beginMultiPathStream` is to subscribe to the data changes at a defined parent node path with multiple child nodes value parsing and works with setMultiPathStreamCallback.

+Function `setStreamCallback` is to assign the callback function that accepts the **FirebaseStream** class as parameter.

+Function `setMultiPathStreamCallback` is to assign the callback function that accepts the **MultiPathStream** class as parameter.

+The **FirebaseStream** contains stream's event/data payloadd and interface function calls are similar to `FirebaseData` object.

+The **MultiPathStream** contains stream's event/data payload for various child nodes.

+To polling the stream's event/data payload manually, use `readStream` in loop().

+Function `readStream` used in the loop() task to continuously read the stream's event and data.

+Since polling the stream's event/data payload with `readStream`, use `fbdo.streamAvailable` to check if stream event/data payoad is available.

+Function `fbdo.streamAvailable` returned true when new stream's event/data payload was available.

+When new stream payload was available, its data and event can be accessed from `FirebaseData` object functions.

+Function `endStream` ends the stream operation.

-Note that, when using the shared `FirebaseData` object for stream and CRUD usages(normal operation to create,read, update and remove data), the stream connection will be interrupted (closed) to connect in other HTTP mode, the stream will be resumed (open) after the CRUD usages.
+Note that, when using the shared `FirebaseData` object for stream and CRUD usages(normal operation to create,read, update and delete data), the stream connection will be interrupted (closed) to connect in other HTTP mode, the stream will be resumed (open) after the CRUD usages.

-For the above case, you need to provide the idle time for `FirebaseData` object to establish the streaming connection and get the stream payload.
+For the above case, you need to provide the idle time for `FirebaseData` object to established the streaming connection and received the stream payload.
 The changes on the server at the streaming node path during the stream interruption will be missed.

 To avoid this sitation, don't share the usage of stream's `FirebaseData` object, another `FirebaseData` object should be used.

 In addition, delay function used in the same loop of `readStream()` will defer the streaming, the server data changes may be missed.

-#### Operate stream with Callback and `FirebaseData` object

-Calling the function `stream` by passing the pointer to globally defined `FirebaseData` object, path and `DataCallback` as parameters.

-The callback function `DataCallback` is the function that `FirebaseData` was pass by reference to the function.

-Take and process event data from the `FirebaseData` that passed in to the callback function.

-In ESP32, the FreeRTOS task will be created when calling `stream` to operate stream repeatedly.

-In ESP8266, the new schedule task will be set to run repeatedly.

-For other devices (not ESP32 and ESP8266), you need to call `runStream` in `loop()` to polling get stream's event data.

-The stack memory for ESP32 stream FreeRTOS task is 8192 which can be assign via build flag or maro `FIREBASE_RTDB_STREAM_TASK_STACK_SIZE` in `FirebaseFS.h` or `CustomFirebaseFS.h`.

-By assihning `NULL` as `DataCallback` or later set by calling `FirebaseData` object member's function`setDataCallback`, the stream taks will stop immediately.

-Note that, when `runStream` was executed in `loop()`, the infinite loop tasks (ESP32 FreeRTOS task and ESP8266 Schedule task) will stop and the stream will be operate via `runStream` only.

-#### Operate stream with Callback (no `FirebaseData` object)

-Calling the function `stream` by passing the path, `DataCallback` and `slot` number as parameters.

-This operating mode is similar to [Operate stream with Callback and `FirebaseData` object](#operate-stream-with-callback-and-firebasedata-object) unless no `FirebaseData` object required.

-The internal `FirebaseData` object will be created internally and its ID was assigned via `slot` number.

-The maximum numbers of `slot` is 10 or can be assign via build flag or maro `FIREBASE_RTDB_STREAM_MAX_INTERNAL_SLOT` in `FirebaseFS.h` or `CustomFirebaseFS.h`.

-For non-ESP devices, the function `runStream` should be executed in `loop()`.

-There is some limitation for this stream operating mode, the default `BearSSL` RX and TX buffer sizes are 2048 and 512 which the large streaming data may not be received and causes the stream timed out.

-For large stream event data, use global defined`FirebaseData` object for stream instead.

-#### Stop stream operation

-To stop stream operation that is currently running, use `stopStream` with the pointer to `FirebaseData` object that you want to stop as parameter.

-In case of no `FirebaseData` object stream, to stop internal stream, the `slot` number should be pass to function `stopStream`.

-To stop all stream operations, call `stopStream()` (without parameter).

-To pause stream operation that using `FirebaseData` object, call `pauseFirebase(true)` from the `FirebaseData` object.
+Keep in mind that `FirebaseData` object will create the SSL client inside of HTTPS data transaction and uses large memory.

 ### Enable TCP KeepAlive for reliable HTTP Streaming